paulinewairimu/AirBnB_clone/README.md

 ![AirBnB Logo](https://www.pngitem.com/pimgs/m/132-1322125_transparent-background-airbnb-logo-hd-png-download.png)

 ## Project Description
-This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.
+In this initial phase of the Airbnb clone project, we focused on developing the backend and integrating it with a console application using Python's cmd module.

-Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python
+The data generated (Python objects) is saved in a JSON file and can be managed using Python's json module.

 ## Description of the command interpreter:
-The interface of the application is just like the Bash shell except that this has a limited number of accepted commands that were solely defined for the purposes of the usage of the AirBnB website.
+The application's interface resembles the Bash shell but supports only a specific set of commands tailored for the Airbnb website.

-This command line interpreter  serves as the frontend of the web app where users can interact with the backend which was developed with python OOP programming.
+This command line interpreter functions as the frontend of the web app, allowing users to interact with the backend, which was built using Python's object-oriented programming.

 Some of the commands available are:
 - show